If you have questions about the academics or courses available on this program, locate the Program Advisor to email them your questions directly.

 Studying abroad can be a more meaningful and invigorating learning experience than at home—both inside and outside of the classroom.
 You may be more curious and alert than you usually are so use this heightened energy to enhance your studies as well as your cultural and geographical explorations.
 You may also encounter different teaching styles and course processes; be prepared to adapt and to learn.

-To obtain a complete course list and course syllabi, click on the link(s) below and follow the prompts to specific course information.
-The course information for study abroad students will be under the “Find your modules” section.
+To obtain course syllabi, click on the link(s) below and follow the prompts to specific course information.
 Please contact the USAC Advising department if you have difficulty finding the information.